-- The Governance Committee conducts this evaluation periodically by reviewing our director compensation practices against the practices of an appropriate peer group and the Governance Committee may determine to make recommendations to our Board regarding possible changes to director compensation.
-The Governance Committee conducted such an assessment in 2017 and no changes were made to director compensation.
-The Governance Committee has the authority to retain consultants to advise on director - compensation matters.
-During 2017, the Governance Committee engaged Frederic W. Cook and Co., or FW Cook, to provide advice regarding director compensation.
+- The Governance Committee conducts this evaluation periodically by reviewing our director compensation practices against the practices of an appropriate peer group and the Governance Committee has the authority to retain consultants to advise on director compensation matters, including in support of the Governance Committee's periodic review of director compensation practices. - The Governance Committee last reviewed director compensation in October 2017 and, at that time, determined that amounts were competitive and the structure was well-designed, and no changes were made. - In 2020, the Governance Committee engaged Frederic W. Cook and Co., or FW Cook, to provide advice regarding director compensation.
 FW Cook reported directly to the Governance Committee and attended the Governance Committee meeting to evaluate director compensation.
-No executive officer has any role in determining or recommending the form or amount of director compensation. - The Governance Committee has authority to delegate any of these functions to a subcommittee of its members.
+No executive officer has any role in determining or recommending the form or amount of director compensation. - Based on the analysis provided by FW Cook, the Governance Committee determined to make changes to director compensation effective for 2021, the first increase since 2013, to align with market practice and attract and retain high-quality director candidates in a competitive global marketplace.
+For more information regarding the changes to director compensation, see "Director Compensation- Changes to Director Compensation for 2021."